fatehmm/fatehmm/README.md

 - 📫 How to reach me: **fatehshm@code.edu.az**

-- ⚡ What I like to do: **I like so much reading, playing piano, skating ...and coding of course**
+- ⚡ What I like to do: **I like so much reading, playing piano, writing ...and coding of course**

 <h3 align="center">Connect with me:</h3>
 <div align="center">